khuynh134/Bookstore/backend/README.md

 4. Right click it and click start.

 ## Installing dependencies for sign up and login
+## in the frontend of the project install these
-in the frontend of the project, install dependencies using this command: npm install axios react-router-dom tailwindcss postcss autoprefixer in the backend/ backend folder, (cd backend) install dependencies using this command: npm install express cors bcrypt jsonwebtoken mysql2 nodemon
+in the frontend of the project, install dependencies using this command: npm install axios react-router-dom tailwindcss postcss autoprefixer
+## in the backend of the project install these
+in the backend/ backend folder, (cd backend) install dependencies using this command: npm install express cors bcrypt jsonwebtoken mysql2 nodemon